kasperjha/portfolio/content/posts/kalf-process.md

 It was also a good chance to collect a piece of memorabilia from departing university friends, as many are leaving the city for good this year.

-Maybe in a future procrastination session, I'll look at using the native SVG `animation` element and try some more challenging effects.
+Maybe in a future procrastination session, I'll look at using the native SVG `animate` element and try some more challenging effects.

 Thanks for reading!